-Hi!
-I'm Marissa.
+Hi, I'm Marissa.

-May 2013 Received Master’s of Public Policy from Georgetown University.
+May 2013 Received my Master’s of Public Policy from Georgetown University.
 Master’s thesis used publicly available data to define the relationship between federal transportation infrastructure spending and bicycle commuting rates in major American cities.
 (Spoiler alert: More $ = more bike commuters.)

-2010-2013 Developed and implemented both targeted and kitchen-sink digital marketing strategies for two nonprofits — SmartPower and Clean Energy States Alliance — and led national marketing campaigns to encourage consumers to buy clean energy and develop more energy efficient behavior at home.
+2010-2013 Created and implemented both targeted and kitchen-sink digital marketing strategies for two nonprofits — SmartPower and Clean Energy States Alliance — and led national marketing campaigns to encourage consumers to buy clean energy and develop more energy efficient behavior at home.

 2001 Made $7 an hour mopping floors and working the cash register at the neighborhood toy store.
 The receipts came out of a dot matrix printer.
 It took forever.